Leuchtefix75/openGL-RPi-tutorial/README.md

-It's absolutly worth to play with and learn fundamental things! ..about GLES2.0 and up

-It uses the proprietary BRCM lib's... may try to use something else

-libgles2-mesa-dev libegl1-mesa-dev(missing KHR libs and headers)

-and GLM, so nearly all work is done by the GPU, awesome!
+It's absolutly worth to play with and learn fundamental things! ..about GLES2.0 and up (it uses the proprietary BRCM lib's... may try to use something else like libgles2-mesa-dev libegl1-mesa-dev(missing KHR libs and headers) and GLM, so nearly all work is done by the GPU, awesome!
 I love it! ...and Suzanne from Blender;)

 sudo apt install libglm-dev